-AHP is sometimes triggered by foods, medications, and lifestyle choices.
+Foods, medications, and lifestyle choices can sometimes trigger AHP.
 Minimizing these triggers — or avoiding them — may help support your treatment plan and reduce the risk of an attack.

 Smoking and drinking can make your AHP worse.
 No amount of smoking is healthy.
 But some adults with AHP may be able to drink in moderation.
 Ask your doctor if this is the case for you.

-Finally, make sure you have a stress relief plan in place.
-No one’s life is stress-free and having a complicated condition like AHP can create further stress.
+Finally, create a stress relief plan and use it.
+No one’s life is stress free and having a complicated condition like AHP can create further stress.
 The more stressed you are, the greater the risk for attacks.

 AHP is a rare and complex disorder.
 There’s still a lot to learn about it.
 It’s important to stay in touch with your doctor and tell them if you don’t think your treatment plan is working.

 Talking with your doctor can help them gain insight into your situation and recommend effective treatment.